1,000+ Opportunities

 Outcomes will be announced the week of August 20, 2026 Funds should be used within 10 months of the grant award.
 To learn more about past grant recipients, click here.
 To contribute to this fund, simply click the button below: Donations may also be mailed to: The Duff McDuff Green, Jr. Fund Fredericksburg, VA 22404-0208 Please make your check payable to: The Duff McDuff Green, Jr. Fund All Scholarship Materials Due February 16!

-Based on current listing details, eligibility includes: Nonprofit organizations operating in the Rappahannock River region.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations operating in the Rappahannock River region.
+Confirm the full requirements in the official notice before applying.